8 Things You Need to Know Before Sign Up

 As a one stop shop for fast money transfers, multi currency account, crypto investing and possibly a prepaid Mastercard (Eurozone only) – Skrill may be a good solution to cover many needs.

-Skrill also works hard to make things easy and has a user friendly online platform which supports 40 fiat currencies in over 200 countries.
+Skrill also works hard to make things easy with their user friendly online platform and supports 40 fiat currencies in over 200 countries.

 Generally speaking, you can rely on Skrill in the following cases:

-Sending money to friends and family: You can easily and quickly transfer funds to your friends and family with Skrill even using a credit or debit card.
-In terms of convenience and user experience for smaller amounts the experience works well.
+1.1 Sending money to friends and family: You can easily and quickly transfer funds to your friends and family with Skrill (you can even fund your transfer using a credit or debit card).
+In terms of convenience and user experience for smaller amounts, Skrill works pretty well.

 But there are some fees you need to know about which we will address in a moment.

-For many a prepaid debit Mastercard is a valuable addition but it is relatively expensive compared to their competition charging an annual fee of €10, ATM usage fees of 1.75% and foreign exchange of 3.99%.
+For many a prepaid debit Mastercard is a valuable addition but it is relatively expensive compared to their competition – Skrill charges an annual fee of €10, ATM usage fees of 1.75% and foreign exchange of 3.99%.

 For those on their own like PayPal, you can provide your email address associated with your Skrill account to receive funds.
 For many this might be suitable, for others having a multi-currency account with local bank account details and invoicing functionality may be preferable.